-When lunch had finishes it was pretty much time to get back on the boat again so we would have the chance to do some walking at Aira Force too.
+When lunch had finished it was pretty much time to get back on the boat again so we would have the chance to do some walking at Aira Force too.

-We walked a little way past the waterfall, and I grabbed a couple of caches on the way up, and eventually we reached the “plodging” bit above the waterfall, where we decided to stop for a while and let the girls get their feet wet.
+We walked a little way past the waterfall, and I grabbed a couple of caches on the way up.
+Eventually we reached the “plodging” bit above the waterfall, where we decided to stop for a while and let the girls get their feet wet.
 OK, I did too.

-Dennis and Linda drove back to the log cabin with us and we had a snack-based tea whilst chatting about nothing in particular, and then they shot off home.
+Nana and Grandad drove back to the log cabin with us and we had a snack-based tea whilst chatting about nothing in particular, and then they shot off home.

 After they’d left, and everyone else had gone to bed, I attempted the very difficult job of wrapping up birthday presents without using any sellotape.
 I had paper, but not sellotape.
 D’oh!
 It sort of worked, but only because Ami’s presents neatly fit back into the cardboard box they’d been delivered in.